Tejashwini-2002/FinalQuizProject/README.md

 # FinalQuizProject
-Quiz Project which calculate total number od correct ans
+Quiz Project which calculate total number of correct ans